Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users: System Model

 Finally, the transmitter possesses different knowledge of the channel gains of the two different types of traffic.
-Instantaneous CSI is not available at the transmitter for URLLC traffic due to the time-critical nature of this service, and thus we assume that only the mean signal-to-noise ratio (SNR) $\Gamma_u$, accounting for both large-scale fading and noise at the receiver, is known.
+Instantaneous CSI is not available at the transmitter for URLLC traffic, and, thus, we assume that only the mean signal-to-noise ratio (SNR) $\Gamma_u$ is known.
 On the other hand, we assume the complete knowledge of the instantaneous CSI for the eMBB user.

-It is worth noting that the same model can be used when the URLLC transmission is made through puncturing of the eMBB data.
-In that case, the number of mRBs given to URLLC is always $F_u = F$.
-To fulfill the eMBB decoding requirement expecting $m$ punctured mini-slots, the eMBB resource allocation must be made presuming that the mini-slots available are $M_e = M - m$, increasing the average spectral efficiency $r_e$.
-Apart from that, the analysis presented in remainder of the paper is still valid in this case.
-We also remark that the maximum number of recoverable punctured mini-slots $m$ is $M - 1$, to leave at least one mini-slot to the eMBB data transmission.
-On the other hand, for the general OMA and NOMA schemes presented so far, the URLLC data stream can be transmitted to all $M$ mini-slots.
-Therefore, a performance comparison between puncturing, OMA, and NOMA is unfair, and we focus on comparing OMA and NOMA only.
+It is worth noting that the same model can be used when URLLC-eMBB coexistence is obtained by puncturing the eMBB data in the frequency domain.
+In this case, the number of mRBs given to URLLC is always $F_u = F$, while the transmission time is set to $M_u = 1$.
+With puncturing, the power for the eMBB service must be computed increasing the average spectral efficiency $r_e$, so that the eMBB data can still be recovered after erasing some part of the message.
+Apart from this detail, the analysis presented in the remainder of the paper is still valid also in the case of puncturing.